anu-sandilyan/y2-software-systems/README.md

-# Assignment 1 - Shell Implementation
+# Assignment 1 - Shell Implementation & Assignment 2 - Multithreaded Chat Application

 The **s3** program is a functional shell implementation in C, designed to replicate fundamental features of standard shells like Bash.
 This project demonstrates process management, inter-process communication (pipes), file redirection, and recursive command execution.